dangoron/ImageShare/README.md

 ## Core functions

-- User could create account and perform 'SignUp' and 'SignIn' operation.
+- User could create account and perform 'SignUp' and 'SignIn' operations.
 - User could update images to his or her own page.
 - User could visit others' pages and follow/unfollow others.
 - The images updated by the user himself or herself as well as whom he or she followed should be shown on the home page in order of decreasing date.